 This section provides information on the proper use of a number of products that contain golimumab.
 It may not be specific to Simponi Aria.
 Please read with care.

 A nurse or other trained health professional will give you Simponi® Aria™ (together with methotrexate) in a hospital.
 This medicine is given through a needle placed in one of your veins.
 It must be injected slowly, so your IV tube will need to stay in place for 30 minutes.

 This medicine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Simponi® is given as a shot under your skin.
 It may sometimes be given at home to patients who do not need to be in a hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
-Be sure that you understand how to use the medicine.
+Be sure that you understand exactly how to use the medicine.